fintechsteve/modeling-volatility/README.md

          3. Click on "File" -> "Upload Notebook"
          4. Upload the notebook "Part_01_Loading_Currency_Data.ipynb" to colab
          5. You are ready to run your model from Colab.
+      3. Loading the dataset:
+         1. Run the notebook (from colab or locally in your terminal with command `jupyter notebook`.
+Make sure your current working directory is "ODSC/modeling-volatility")

 1. Data ingestion: Reading in and visualizing currency data.
 (Initial complete.
 Steve/Eunice)
 2. Time-series properties of data and currency baskets.
 DXY